stateful/docs.runme.dev/docs/installation/windows.md

 # Windows Prerequisites

 To use Runme on a Windows machine, you have to use the Windows Subsystem for Linux 2 (WSL 2).
-Currently, Runme is built on Cloud-native Shell Kernel with a notebook, editor, terminal, and CLI interface, With WSL 2 you can get the full Runme exprience on your Windows machine.
-WSL 2 allows you to run a full Linux kernel inside a lightweight utility virtual machine (VM) on Windows 10 and Windows 11.
+Currently, Runme is built on Cloud-native Shell Kernel with a notebook, editor, terminal, and CLI interface.
+WSL 2 makes it possible for Windows users to access the full Runme feature-set by running a full Linux kernel inside a lightweight utility virtual machine (VM) on Windows 10 and Windows 11.

 In this section, we will explore the various steps required to get Runme working on your Windows machine.

 ## Requirements

-To get started, you need to :
+To get started, you need to:

 - Set up the [Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/install) and choose your preferred Linux distribution.
 - Ensure you have [Visual Studio Code](https://code.visualstudio.com/) installed on the Windows side rather than within WSL.
 - Install the [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) in your VS Code editor.

-Once all the requirements are fulfilled, the next thing you need to do is start your WSL.
-To learn all about starting WSL, check out [this article.](https://learn.microsoft.com/en-us/windows/wsl/install)
+Once all the requirements are fulfilled, start your WSL by [following this article.](https://learn.microsoft.com/en-us/windows/wsl/install)

-## How to Install Runme Extension on VS Code on Windows
+## Install the Runme Extension

-In this section, we will provide a step-by-step guide to help you install the Runme VS Code extension on your Windows machine.

 To get Runme installed in VS Code on your Windows machine, follow the steps below: